 If you’re a big enough music geek to wonder who the members were in Elvis’ band or who the session musicians were on the Rolling Stones’ “Sticky Fingers,” this museum may interest you, but it will be a stretch for the general public.
 The low-tech museum showcases stories of artists throughout music history and their instruments.
 The GRAMMY Museum Gallery® located inside is a little more advanced, allowing people to experience what it’s like to be on that stage, to play instruments (with headphones), to sing along with Ray Charles, and to get in the booth and record or DJ.
 The interactive exhibits are interesting (when they work), but they presume a level of familiarity with the instruments that not everyone has.
 Special exhibits also cost more.
 Consider checking Groupon before you purchase tickets.

-Musicians Hall of Fame and Museum
+Musicians Hall of Fame Museum at Nashville Municipal Auditorium

-Our Rating Hours Mon–Sat 10am–5pm Phone 615/244-3263 Prices $18.95 adults, $10.95 ages 10–17, free for children under 10, $15.95 seniors Web site Musicians Hall of Fame and Museum
+Our Rating Hours Mon–Sat 10am–5pm.
+Closed major holidays.
+Phone 615/244-3263 Prices Admission $25 adults, $15 children 6–17, free for children 5 and under Web site Musicians Hall of Fame Museum at Nashville Municipal Auditorium

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.